Edward Marsh Williams: Later life

 On 20 April 1840, Williams defused a culture misunderstanding that could have resulted in conflict between the Ngāpuhi and the colonial troops.
-An early court case related to the murder of Patrick Rooney, a shepherd working at Pakaraka, by a Ngāpuhi known as Kihi, who was discovered and delivered up by other Ngāpuhi to the authorities at Kororareka.
+An early court case related to the murder of Patrick Rooney, a shepherd working at Pakaraka, by a Ngāpuhi known as Kihi, who was discovered and delivered up by other Ngāpuhi to the authorities at Kororāreka.
 Willoughby Shortland was in the act of a magisterial examination of the charge against Kihi when Te Haratua, a chief from Pakaraka, arrived with about three hundred armed warriors and began a haka.
 Shortland, believing the warriors had hostile intentions, sent for the troops.
 Williams, who was present as a witness, identified that Te Haratua and the warriors did not have any hostile intentions, having come over to make a public display of their abhorrence of the murder.
 He persuaded Te Haratua and the warriors to leave and explained in a quiet way that it was ignorance of Māori culture on Shorthand's part that made him call for the troops.

 Williams became a director of the New Zealand Banking Company, which was the first company formed in New Zealand and which was established on 1 September 1840 at Kororareka in the Bay of Islands with about £7,000 of capital.
 Williams was appointed by Hobson as government interpreter, clerk to the court and the first postmaster at Auckland He was with the first party of officials at the founding of Auckland on 18 September 1840, which had been designated as the capital of New Zealand.
 Edward held these positions until 1842, when he retired to manage the family property at Pakaraka.
 In February 1843, Williams married Jane Davis, daughter of Richard Davis who was a member of the CMS Mission.
 Williams and his wife taught at Te Waimate mission until 1846, then farmed at Awatona, near Pakaraka.

 In 1861, Williams was appointed by Sir George Grey to be the resident magistrate for the Bay of Islands and Northern Districts.
 He held this position until 1880, when he was requested by the government of the day to retire upon his pension.
 He was appointed a judge of the Native Land Court on 29 April 1881.
 He retained office until 1891 when he finally retired into private life.